tayganr/purviewlab/modules/module08.md

     ![Full Scan](../images/module08/08.18-scan-full.png)

-6. Monitor the scan status by periodically click the **Refresh** button.
+6. Monitor the scan status by periodically clicking the **Refresh** button.

     ![Scan Progress](../images/module08/08.19-scan-progress.png)

-7. Once the scan is complete, open your storage account within the Azure Portal and navigate to **Storage Explorer**.
-If the audit log has been captured, you should be able to navigate down the folder path until you find a JSON document that contains details about the scan.
-Note: You can also use [Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) as an alternative to the Azure Portal.
+7. Once the scan is complete, navigate to your storage account within the Azure Portal, select **Storage Explorer**, expand **CONTAINERS** and select **insights-logs-scanstatuslogevent**, navigate down the folder hierarchy until you reach a JSON document (e.g. `PT1H.json`).

     ![Storage Explorer](../images/module08/08.20-storage-explorer.png)

-8. Download and open a local copy of the JSON file to see the details (e.g. dataSourceName, dataSourceType, assetsDiscovered, scanTotalRunTimeInSeconds, etc).
+8. Download and open a local copy of the JSON document to see the details (e.g. dataSourceName, dataSourceType, assetsDiscovered, scanTotalRunTimeInSeconds, etc).

     ![Event JSON](../images/module08/08.21-event-json.png)